Program Highlights & Benefits

 No weekend classes

-Certified teachers with a desire to become leaders and mentors who are critical thinkers and reflective decision-makers in their schools.
-Candidates admitted to the M. Ed. degree in Teacher Leadership must possess a Georgia professional T-4 certificate and have 3 years certified teaching experience.
+Certified teachers with a desire to obtain a non-administrative leadership role in their school while they continue to teach in the classroom.
+Candidates admitted to the M. Ed. in Teacher Leadership must hold a Georgia professional T-4 certificate and have at least 1 year of certified teaching experience.

-The purpose of this program is to prepare classroom teachers to develop as leaders in their schools and school systems who will facilitate the design and implementation of sustained, intensive, and job-embedded professional learning in their schools and school systems.
-Completers also possess the understandings that enable them to use fundamental research methods to address educational problems and assume leadership roles beyond the classroom.
+The purpose of this program is to prepare classroom teachers to develop as leaders who will facilitate the design and implementation of sustained, intensive, and job-embedded professional learning in their schools and districts.
+Participants in this program will also possess the understandings that enable them to use fundamental research methods to address educational problems and assume leadership roles beyond the classroom.

 How You Learn